 1) Firm must be certified as a DBE in its home state and make sure that their information is displayed accurately on the home state's DBE directory.

 2) Firm may seek DBE certification with WMATA by providing a written request on company letterhead along with a copy of their certification notice from its home state.

 3) WMATA will confirm that the firm has a current valid certification from its home state by reviewing the electronic directory of the firm's home state or obtaining written confirmation from the home state certifying agency.

-WMATA's Small Business Local Preference Program (SBLPP) program, as mandated by Metro's Board of Directors and managed by the Department of Fair Practices, was established in 2005 to enhance contracting opportunities for small businesses in the District of Columbia, State of Maryland, and Commonwealth of Virginia.
+WMATA's Small Business Local Preference Program (SBLPP) program, as mandated by Metro's Board of Directors and managed by the Office of Procurement and Materials, was established in 2005 to enhance contracting opportunities for small businesses in the District of Columbia, State of Maryland, and Commonwealth of Virginia.
 The program targets and gives preference to qualified small businesses in the procurement of goods and services when Metro awards contracts for non-federally funded purchases of $150,000 or less (simplified acquisition process).
 For any questions about the programs or prompt payment questions, please email at DBEHotline@wmata.com.

 Applying for a new DBE, SBE, or SBLPP certification is a two-step process:

 - Register: As a supplier, register using WMATA's Supplier Portal.
 A temporary password will be sent to the email provided during registration.

 - Apply for Certification: Sign-In using your User Id and Password into WMATA's Supplier Portal.
 Navigate to: Manage Events and Place Bids > My Certification page > Add a New Value.
 For detailed instructions, see the user guide.